AdrianGarridoPantaleon/AdrianGarridoPantaleon/README.md

-### ✨Mi nombre es Adrián Garrido Pantaleón, soy ingeniero informático y aquí será donde publique mis proyectos, intereses, aprendizajes y muchas mas cosas✨
+# Hola, mi nombre es Adrián Garrido Pantaleón 👋
-### Comenzemos😜
+### Ingeniero informático especializado en IT

 <!--
 **AdrianGarridoPantaleon/AdrianGarridoPantaleon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.